AriFordsham/GHCWiki/records/name-spacing.md

 -- IN.f is the same as InconvenientName.f
 ```

-## A case for why name-spacing alone is a decent solution
+## Agda: A case for why name-spacing alone is a good enough solution

 - You can use a type synonym to abbreviate the namespace part (as